Nerd Fonts Suck

 Nerd Fonts work by patching existing fonts with their font patcher, and they kindly provide a set of pre-patched fonts on their GitHub release page.
 They use a bunch of different icon sets, like Material Design Icons, Font Awesome, and Devicon, to name the biggest ones.
 Then they combine these fonts with a font to be patched, and boom, you now have a Nerd Font.

-rice my status bar with some sick icons for things like the CPU usage,
+to rice my status bar with some sick icons for things like the CPU

-temperature, and battery percentage.
-Specifically, I wanted to have
+usage, temperature, and battery percentage.
+Specifically, I wanted

-the battery icon show the state of the battery.
-Fortunately, Nerd
+to have the battery icon show the state of the battery.
+Fortunately,

 nf-fa-battery